 A note from Cleveland Clinic

 Vaginoplasty is done for many reasons, and the technique varies depending on why you’re having the procedure.
-It’s performed for women who have had a childbirth injury, women who have undergone treatments for cancer, women with congenital anomalies and transgender women.
+It’s performed for people who've had a childbirth injury, undergone treatments for cancer or have congenital anomalies, and for gender affirmation.
 Risks associated with the surgery and the recovery process depend on the type of vaginoplasty performed.